The influence of thermal effects on the breakup of thin films of nanometric thickness

-where $a,b,c,d,\beta_2$ are fitting parameters, $\beta_1$ is a scaling factor, and $k_{\rm soften}$ is the thermal conductivity at softening temperature, which are all given in Table~\ref{thicksub_table:TC_paras_table}.
-This form captures both the thermal conductivity at low, annealing, and softening temperatures reasonably well and provides a large range of values for use in simulations.
-Note that above the softening temperature the thermal conductivity is nearly constant; a simplifying assumption due to lack of reliable data past the softening temperature.
+where $a,b,c,d,\beta_2$ are fitting parameters, $\beta_1$ is a scaling factor, and $\kappa_{\rm soften}$ is the thermal conductivity at softening temperature, all of which are given in Table~\ref{thicksub_table:TC_paras_table}.
+This form captures the thermal conductivity at low, annealing, and softening temperatures reasonably well and provides a large range of values for use in simulations.
+Note that above the softening temperature the thermal conductivity is nearly constant, a simplifying assumption made due to lack of reliable data in this regime.